 CLICK HERE to watch the YouTube video.

-Start in the Wall Plank position, arms length away from the wall and then coming down to your forearms.
+Start in the Wall Plank position, standing an arms length away from the wall and then coming down to your forearms.
 Your forearms should be below shoulder height.
 Staying in this position is a great abdominal core exercise.
 While in the Wall Front Plank and the Wall Side Plank positions, make sure to keep your shoulders, hips and ankles in line, with your core engaged.

 If you want to challenge the hip more and make the exercise more applicable to hip injury recovery, add a knee driver.
 Add a knee driver by bringing the knee up while keeping the rest of your body in the same position.
 The movement is just happening at your hip, keeping the abdominal area tight and maintaining that good alignment with the rest of your body.

 Wall Front Plank

 Move from a Front Plank to a Side Plank.
 In the Side Plank position, one forearm is on the wall and one side of your body is facing the wall.
 Bring your knee up, making sure that your knee is below hip height.
 The supporting leg needs to keep the outer part of your hip working in order to keep the body in a straight line, which makes this a great exercise to rehabilitate the hip.
 Switch to your opposite leg.

 Wall Side Plank

 Return back to the front position with the knee driver and then go to the other side.
-Move from Front, Side, Front and then Side Plank.
+Move from Front, to Side, to Front and then to Side Plank again.

 There you go!
 Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which often decreases when you have hip pain, hip injury or hip irritation.